percona/percona-server/doc/source/tokudb/toku_backup.rst

 Excluding Source Files
 **********************

-You can exclude certain files and directories based on a regular expression set in the :variable:`tokudb_backup_exclude` session variable.
+You can exclude certain files and directories based on a regular expression set in the :ref:`tokudb_backup_exclude` session variable.
 If the source file name matches the excluded regular expression, then the source file is excluded from backup.

 For example, to exclude all :file:`lost+found` directories from backup, use the following command: